Ski Federation of Pakistan

-The Winter Sports Federation of Pakistan is the national governing body to develop and promote the sport of skiing in Pakistan.
+The Winter Sports Federation of Pakistan is the national governing body for the development and promotion of the sport of skiing in Pakistan.
 The federation was formed in December 1990.

 Affiliations

-The Federation is affiliated with the Pakistan Olympic Association and is a member of its executive council.
+The federation is affiliated with the Pakistan Olympic Association and is a member of its executive council.
 It is also a recognized body with the Pakistan Sports Board.

-Internationally the federation is affiliated with the International Ski Federation and the Asian Ski Federation.
+Internationally, the federation is affiliated with the International Ski and Snowboard Federation (FIS) and the Asian Ski Federation.

 Affiliated bodies

 The following bodies are affiliated with federation: